Ndidi Dike: Biography

 Ndidi Dike first became interested in art as a very young child taking art classes in primary school.
-She completed her secondary education in England, and further explore her creativity in interdisciplinary art classes.
+She completed her secondary education in England, and further explored her creativity in interdisciplinary art classes.
 "I loved the sense of freedom of interpretation, of exploring different media and I always felt a sense of peace during creative processes and so existed in a world of my own."

-Ndidi Dike graduated from the University of Nigeria, Nsukka, with a Diploma in Music Education (voice), followed by a B.A in Fine and Applied Arts in 1984 where she major in Mixed Media Painting.
-After her mandatory year in the National Youth Service, Dike make the choice of becoming a professional studio artist in her home of Owerri in Imo State Nigeria.
-The artwork she created while in service was the majority of work she put in her first solo exhibition, titled "Mixed Media Expose, 1986".
-Dike is a member of the Guild of Fine Arts, Nigeria (GFAN), and the Society of Nigerian Artists (SNA).
+She graduated from the University of Nigeria, Nsukka (UNN), located in Enugu State, southeastern region of Nigeria with a Diploma in Music Education (voice), followed by a B.A in Fine and Applied Arts in 1984 where she majored in mixed media painting.
+She studied under other well known artists, like Uche Okeke and Obiora Udechukwu.
+After her mandatory year in the National Youth Service, Dike made the choice of becoming a professional studio artist in her home of Owerri, the capital city Imo State, southeast Nigeria.
+The artwork she created while in service was the majority of work she put in her first solo exhibition, titled "Mixed Media Expose, 1986."

+Dike is a member of the Guild of Fine Arts, Nigeria (GFAN), the Society of Nigerian Artists (SNA), and the Royal Society of Sculptors, London.

+Background

+Ndidi Dike uses her artistic ability to address and approach serious topics like slavery and colonialism, and the historical and continued impact of the Trans-Atlantic slave trade.
+She makes use of mixed-media and months of research to create her pieces.This effort has also been extended into closely related topics like that of value, of both material goods and human life, that she has created recent exhibition pieces about.
+The topics that she addresses in each of her pieces inform the mixed-media objects she chooses to include for a piece.

+Dike's focus on such topics is intrinsically related to her own identity as Nigerian, even though she was born in London.
+She emphasizes the ways in which centuries of oppression and oppressive ideology have led to confusion and war in the African continent, stemming from issues of economy, the social world, or politics.

+She also covers subjects like gender inequality and patriarchy.

+Her presence in the Nigerian contemporary art world has been discussed as distinctly unique because of the way in which she has mixed historically used aspects of African art with modern day techniques.